shaliulab/idtrackerai/docs/source/how_to_install.rst

     pip install idtrackerai[gui,gpu]

-This command will install Tensorflow 1.13.1 with GPU support.
+This command will install PyTorch 1.8 with GPU support.

 **Option 3 (GUI, no-GPU support)**
 **********************************

 In some cases, you might not need the GPU support for idtracker.ai.
 For example, when tracking single animals, tracking animals without keeping the identities along the video, or when setting the preprocessing parameters to then track the video in a different computer or in a cluster.

 In this case, you only need to install idtracker.ai with GUI support with the command